scpwiki/wikijump/ftml/Philosophy.md

 More specifically, for each encountered token, the parser will attempt to match the first rule which expects it.
-Incoming tokens will be handled, producing elements, or until an invalid token is received, at which point an "error" will be produced and this rule will abort.
+Incoming tokens will be handled, producing elements, or until an invalid token is received, at which point a "warning" will be produced and this rule will abort.

 Following this, the parser will attempt to apply the second rule (if any), etc., until all rules are exhausted.
 At this point, if no match can be made, the default "fallback" rule is applied.
 This is